 If you want to tell someone else's story, the only sensible starting point you have is telling the story of who you are and where you are coming from.

-So here I am, back to square one — THE E Y E CHRONICLES.
-Take it as a sort of "taxonomy" of my life as I know it in this very moment.
+So here I am, back to square one.
+Take the stuff you'll find here as a sort of "taxonomy" of my life as I know it in this very moment.
 Here you'll find those who inspire me and I call "heroes", those who once loved me and I once loved back and those who are by my side today, sharing with me all the love and lots of other things.

 You will also find many I don't really know, many strangers who, for some reason or another, fell into my eyes and stayed there for a little while - which luckily was just enough.
 My hope is that what you'll see and what you'll read will somehow scratch at you through the fragments of all those lives, all the images and all the words I gathered here over the past few months.